micahmo/WgServerforWindows/Installer/README.md

 Download and install [Inno Setup](https://jrsoftware.org/isinfo.php).

-Download the [.NET Core 3.1 Desktop Runtime (v3.1.21)](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.21-windows-x64-installer) and place it in `WireGuardServerForWindows\Installer`.
+Download the [.NET Core 3.1 Desktop Runtime (v3.1.21)](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.21-windows-x64-installer) and place it in `WgServerforWindows\Installer`.

 ## Generate Installer for New Version

-Open the main `WireGuardServerForWindows.sln` in Visual Studio.
+Open the main `WgServerforWindows.sln` in Visual Studio.
 * Change the build configuration to Release.
 * Edit `VersionInfo2.xml` to include the latest version, release date, and download path.
 * Bump assembly versions in `Directory.Build.props`.